1980 Galician Statute of Autonomy referendum

 A referendum on the approval of the Galician Statute of Autonomy was held in Galicia on Sunday, 21 December 1980.
-Voters were asked whether they ratified a proposed Statute of Autonomy of Galicia bill organizing the provinces of La Coruña, Lugo, Orense and Pontevedra into an autonomous community of Spain.
+Voters were asked whether they ratified a proposed Statute of Autonomy for Galicia bill organizing the provinces of La Coruña, Lugo, Orense and Pontevedra into an autonomous community of Spain.
 The final draft of the bill had been approved following an inter-party agreement on 26 September 1980, but it required ratification through a binding referendum and its subsequent approval by the Spanish Cortes Generales, as established under Article 151 of the Spanish Constitution of 1978.

 The referendum resulted in 78.8% of valid votes in support of the bill on a turnout of just 28.3%.
 Once approved, the bill was submitted to the consideration of the Cortes Generales, which accepted it on 17 February 1981 (in the Congress of Deputies) and 17 March (in the Spanish Senate), receiving royal assent on 6 April and published in the Official State Gazette on 28 April 1981.